Bernard Lechowick

 Bernard Lechowick is an American television writer and producer.
 He grew up in Mentor, Ohio and is a father of two sons, Richard Latham Lechowick and Vincent Latham Lechowick.
 Lechowick graduated from the University of Notre Dame.
-Lechowick obtained his master’s degree in Radio, Television, and Film at University of Texas at Austin, where he met his wife, Lynn Marie Latham.
+Lechowick obtained his master’s degree in Radio, Television, and Film at the University of Texas at Austin, where he met his wife, Lynn Marie Latham.

 He began his writing partnership with his wife, L. M. Latham, in 1979.
 In 1984, their primetime serial, Berrenger's, aired on NBC.
 When the show was cancelled after a few months on the air, Lechowick received job offers to write for Dallas, Knots Landing and Falcon Crest.
 He and his wife ultimately opted for the Knots Landing offer.